MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Virtualizing SQL Server

 In virtual environments, for performance reasons, it's recommended that you store the operational database and data warehouse database on a direct attached storage, and not on a virtual disk.
-You can use the old [Operations Manager Sizing Helper](https://techcommunity.microsoft.com/t5/system-center-blog/operations-manager-2012-sizing-helper-tool/ba-p/345075) to estimate required IOPS and stress test your data disks to verify.
-You can test storage performance with the [DiskSpd utility](https://github.com/microsoft/diskspd).
+You can use the [Operations Manager Sizing Helper](https://techcommunity.microsoft.com/t5/system-center-blog/operations-manager-2012-sizing-helper-tool/ba-p/345075) utility released for SCOM 2012 to estimate required IOPS and stress test your data disks to verify.
+Storage performance can be tested with the [DiskSpd utility](https://github.com/microsoft/diskspd).
 See also [Operations Manager virtualization support](./system-requirements.md#virtualization) for additional guidance on virtualized Operations Manager environment.

 ### Always On and recovery model